+good

 Analysis:

+good

 In order to find out the average power of each group member, the three formulas aforementioned in the background information have to be used.
 First, the weight of each member must be found, alongside with the average for both trials.
 With the weight of the member and the height of the staircase calculated, the average energy can be found.
 Lastly, the average power is found through dividing the average energy transferred by the average time.
 A sample of these calculations is included below.